richardshuai/atomworks-caliby/README.md

 ## Contribution

 We welcome improvements!
-Please see the [full documentation](https://baker-laboratory.github.io/atomworks-dev/latest/index.html) for contribution guidelines.
+Please see the [contributors guide in the full documentation](https://rosettacommons.github.io/atomworks/latest/contributor_guide.html) for contribution guidelines.

 ## Citation